Prashant7775/Hftsolution/README.md

 # Hftsolution Limit Order Book

+Limit Order functionality is not exactly as shown at https://www.5minutefinance.org/concepts/the-limit-order-book , but I feel this implementation is better.

 Usage (All inputs will be prompted):
 1. First create some Buy Listings and Sell Listings by giving intputs as: l(for limit orders),